mitanshu7/PaperMatch/README.md

 4. **Set up Milvus:**
    - Follow the [Milvus installation guide](https://milvus.io/docs) to get Milvus up and running.
    - Configure Milvus with your preferred settings.
-   - Or use `standalone_embed.sh` in this repo made compatible with Fedora.
+   - Or use `standalone_embed.sh` in this repo made compatible with Fedora + Podman.

 ## Usage